rust-lang/rust/src/doc/book/loops.md

 We now loop forever with `loop` and use `break` to break out early.
 Issuing an explicit `return` statement will also serve to terminate the loop early.

-`continue` is similar, but instead of ending the loop, goes to the next iteration.
+`continue` is similar, but instead of ending the loop, it goes to the next iteration.
 This will only print the odd numbers:

 ```rust